just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ### Dead Chance
 Upon logging into Facebook, we find a picture of Chance's dead body with a pan next to it.
 This image is shown here:
 ![Image](chance.jpg)
 There also appears to be a fingerprint on the pan.
-This could be a clue to who killed Chance.
+This could help us identify who killed Chance.
 Let's also look at the metadata of the image.
 We can do this by running `exiftool` on the image.
 We get the following output:
 ```
 ExifTool Version Number         : 12.40
 File Name                       : chance.jpg